Veterans Affairs Canada presents "My VAC Account". It is a simple and secure way for veterans to do business online with VAC.

 - Employers benefits and pensions

-Paper filers who have moved and have not updated their address with the CRA will need to contact the CRA or visit a Canada Post, Service Canada or Caisse populaire Desjardins outlet to get a tax package.
+Canadians who filed their return by paper after November 24, 2017; or have moved since they filed their return and haven’t updated their address with the CRA will need to order a tax package from the CRA or find one at Canada Post, Service Canada or Caisse populaire Desjardins.

 Community volunteer tax preparation clinics are generally offered between February and April each year at various locations.
 Trained volunteers are available to help seniors fill out income tax forms.